JudeNiroshan/kitchen-service-scheduler/README.md

 and how to use them in the README.md file.

 ## Keep in Mind
-**Please do not share the challenge and implementation on public web**.

 Try to design and implement **your changes** as you would do for real production code.
 If you feel like improving the original source, that is appreciated, but not expected.
 Show us how **you** create clean, maintainable code that does